SnehaShukla937/Exploratory-Data-Analysis/README.md

 # Exploratory Data Analysis (EDA)
 It is very important to know our data very well before applying it to build the model.
-Initially, we don't know anything about the data, so we need to explore our data very well.
+Initially, we don't have any knowledge about the data, so we need to explore our data very well.
 *Exploratory Data Analysis* or *EDA* is a task of analyzing data using multiple important and useful tools, different statistical methods, visualization plots and many other important techniques like linear regression, rule based methods etc. in order to get the complete understanding about the data.
 It is the first and very important step of any kind of data modeling and model building.